naveenrk93/fleet-tracking-platform/docs/DECISIONS.md

 **Alternatives considered:**
 - Mirage JS - More complex setup
-- MSW (Mock Service Worker) - Better for testing, not data persistence
+- MSW (Mock Service Worker) - Used for testing, not ideal for development data persistence
 - Firebase - Overkill for simple mock data

+**Note:** MSW is used alongside JSON Server for testing purposes - JSON Server for development API, MSW for mocking API calls in tests.

 ---